 Despite the almost certain increase in Democratic majority in the Senate, Democrats will likely still face an uphill battle against Republicans in trying to pass legislation.
 Even Democrats admit that Republicans are masters of parliamentary procedure and excel at putting the procedural brakes on legislation.
 They also aren't timid about using that power in the current political environment.

-record at 62 in December of 2007, only halfway through the Congressional term.
+Republicans set a new record for filibusters in the Senate during the 110th Congress measured by the number of cloture votes (a motion to cut of debate and vote on a bill or amendment).
+The Republicans set the record at 62 in December of 2007, only halfway through the Congressional term.
 That surpassed the 107th Congress's 61 votes between 2001-02, when Democrats had just regained control of the Senate and Bush had just defeated Gore for the presidency.

-New York Times, Senator Mitch McConnell (R-KY), the Senate Minority Leader, said in December "I think we can stipulate once again for the umpteenth time that matters that have any level of controversy about it in the Senate will require 60 votes."
+Republicans may be on track to have over 100 cloture votes this Congress, and they are open about their strategy of obstruction.
+According to the New York Times, Senator Mitch McConnell (R-KY), the Senate Minority Leader, said in December "I think we can stipulate once again for the umpteenth time that matters that have any level of controversy about it in the Senate will require 60 votes."
 This strategy has two basic levels: win over the Republican base by stopping Democrats; and (more incredibly) blame Democrats for not accomplishing anything while being in charge for the first time in 12 years.
 This is indeed a demonstration of dramatic irony as up until this Congress, Republicans lambasted Democrats for using the filibuster and threatened the so-called "nuclear option" of eliminating it altogether.

 It may not make sense—or even be valid—for Republicans to blame Democrats for a slow down in legislation; but it is effective as a message to the average American who does not follow Congress’s daily proceedings.
 Even McCain has called this Congress the "do-nothing" Congress, despite the fact that he and his party are the ones slowing down legislation.